 What is CBD?

-CBD – Cannabidiol- is one of the 60 cannabinoids found in cannabis.
-Cannabinoids are a group of active, naturally occurring compounds found in all cannabis plants.
-Tetrahydrocannabinol, aka THC, is the most well-known cannabinoid and is associated with marijuana’s psychoactive properties.
+Cannabis plants contain 60, naturally occurring, active compounds called cannabinoids.
+Cannabidiol (CBD) is one of these compounds found in hemp and marijuana plants.
+Tetrahydrocannabinol (THC) is the most well-known cannabinoid and is associated with marijuana’s psychoactive properties.
 Unlike THC, CBD does not cause a “high” effect and can offer relief and benefits without the disconcerting feelings of lethargy or dysphoria.
 How do cannabinoids interact with the human body and why do cannabinoids cause different effects?
 To answer this question, we must introduce the endocannabinoid system.

 The Endocannabinoid System and how CBD works

 In the 1980s, President Ronald Reagan poured tens of millions of dollars into a study to prove that marijuana damages the human brain.
 But, rather than showing how marijuana harms the brain, the Reagan administration ended up subsidizing a series of studies that culminated in the discovery of the endocannabinoid system.
 The endocannabinoid system (ECS) is a collection of cell receptors and the corresponding molecules (agonists) in the human body.
 This system helps to regulate sleep, appetite, mood, motor control, immune function, pleasure, pain, reproduction and fertility, memory and temperature regulation.
 When the ECS is in balance, one experiences homeostasis.